SAND-Lab/MEA-NAP/docs/setting-up-meanap.rst

    7. Click "save" to save .raw files that are generated.
    8. When done, click close.

+- **Converting .mcd files acquired from a Multichannel Systems MEA system with Multi Channel Experimenter to .h5:**

+   1. Open Multi Channel DataManager.
+   2. Click "Change" in the top right corner to change your input folder path to the folder containing your .mcd files.
+   3. Click "Refresh List" in the top right corner to update the list of .mcd files displayed.
+   4. Navigate to the bottom and click "Change" to adjust your output folder path, where the .h5 files will ultimately be stored.
+   5. Click "Export to HDF5" to convert .mcd files to HDF5 format (.h5 files).
+   6. When done, confirm that the .h5 files have been successfully saved in the output folder.
+   7. Click close.

-- **Converting .raw files acquired from Multichannel Systems or Axion Maestro MEA systems to .mat files for MEA-NAP:**
+- **Converting .raw and .h5 files acquired from Multichannel Systems or Axion Maestro MEA systems to .mat files for MEA-NAP:**

    1. Open MATLAB.
    2. Open MEApipeline.m.